AdityaKobbai/SBA-Loan-Default-Prediction-and-Analysis-Machine-Learning/README.md

 ## Models

-I train and tuneD two types of models:
+I train and tuned two types of models:
 - GBM (H2O)
 - LightGBM.
 To install LightGBM, run following command from your terminal after activating class virtual environment:  `pip install lightgbm==3.3.5`

-I trainsd and tuned 2 models for each task for the total of 2 final models.
+I trained and tuned 2 models for each task for the total of 2 final models.

 First, I split  dataset to Train/Validation/Test, before applying any encodings clean-up or feature engineering.